Employee Tip: Requesting Your Personnel File (Employee Records) from Your Wisconsin Employer

 Wisconsin law requires that an employer provide an employee, upon his or her request, with a copy of the employee’s file, also called a “personnel file.”
 A Wisconsin employer must provide the personnel file to current and former employees upon their request.

 This post describes how a Wisconsin employee can go about requesting his or her personnel file.
-(Please note this post is not referring to any State’s requirements other than Wisconsin’s: many states outside Wisconsin have their own particular personnel file requirements).

 In Wisconsin, an employer is required by law (Wis.
 Stat. §103.13):